 - Youth in Care Corner: New York’s Youth in Care website provides a variety of information for current and prospective college students who are, or who have been, in foster care.
 On this website, students will find New York based financial resources, as well directions for accessing resources from other states for higher education

-- MALDEF Scholarship Guide: Every year, the Mexican American Legal Defense and Education Fund prepares a comprehensive list of scholarships across the nation whose applications do not require citizenship
+- MALDEF Scholarship: Every year, the Mexican American Legal Defense and Education Fund prepares a comprehensive list of scholarships across the nation whose applications do not require citizenship

 - The Point Foundation: This organization provides scholarships and guidance on accessing additional aid to LGBT students.
 Students can review options and applications for aid, and can also connect with a Point Foundation Representative to discuss how to obtain further financial aid.